 Hospices with Accreditation (JCAHO or CHAP) have been reviewed by an impartial organization and accreditation indicates they are recommended as having good standards of care.

-Many services are not required by Medicare, but may be highly valuable to patient care and comfort.
-Not all hospices permit patients to continue with radiation and/or chemotherapy for cancer.
+Not-for profit hospices offer patient services and support that are not required by Medicare, but are highly valuable to patient care and comfort.
+Because not-for-profit hospices are first committed to the hospice mission, not to shareholder profit, not-for-profit providers typically spend substantially more on patient care.
+Not-for-profit hospices are more likely to permit patients to continue with radiation and/or chemotherapy for cancer.
 If a patient wants to continue to receive these therapies to reduce the size of a tumor and reduce pain, it’s important to know whether the hospice permits such therapies.
-Some hospices would not be able to afford to do this but others could.

-Similarly, some hospices provide an array of comfort therapies such as massage, music, art, pet and similar non-pharmaceutical interventions that can significantly improve patient quality of life.
-These alternative, holistic treatments are also worth considering as you weigh whether a hospice can meet patient needs.
+Not-for-profit hospices also are more likely to provide an array of comfort therapies such as massage, music, art, pet assisted therapies and other non-pharmaceutical interventions that can significantly improve patient quality of life.
+These alternative, holistic treatments are important as you consider how well a hospice will meet patient needs.

 5. Is inpatient hospice care available?